-Tender, sweet and chocolaty, these gluten free scones are almost as good as wheat flour scones.
+Tender, sweet and chocolaty, these gluten free scones are are just perfect for a weekend brunch.

 These tender, delicious gluten-free scones make a wonderful weekend breakfast treat.
 These are for Mom – she’s been diagnosed with pre-diabetes and has been completely avoiding baked goods for a long time now.

-She and my dad will visit us soon, and as I was telling her about my experiments with low-carb baking, and how these baked goods do not affect my blood sugar the way bread does, she sheepishly asked, “Remember those amazing whole wheat scones you used to make that I loved so much?
+She and my dad will visit us soon, and as I was telling her about my experiments with low-carb baking, and how these baked goods do not affect my blood sugar the way grains do, she sheepishly asked, “Remember those amazing whole wheat scones you used to make that I loved so much?
 Maybe you can come up with a low-carb version of those?”

 - Preheat oven to 350 degrees F. Line a baking sheet with parchment.